 Focus on young children: Primary Project was designed for students in pre-k through 3rd grade.
-Currently, in RCSD Primary Project services target K-2.
+Currently, in RCSD Primary Project services are provided mostly to K-2 students.

 Systematic screening and selection: After the first four weeks of school, classroom teachers complete the Teacher-Child Rating Scale (T-CRS) on all children in 1st & 2nd grade.
 This systemic approach is intentional so all children will be reviewed and considered and it is particularly helpful in differentiating children who might benefit most from Primary Project and those who are in need of more intensive services.
 In January, kindergarten students were screened using the T-CRS in all Primary Project schools and those students were considered for a second cycle of Primary Project.
 By allowing the children ample time for early school adjustment, the children who continue to show signs of early school adjustment difficulty will be more readily identifiable.
-Primary Project is part of schools' Response to Intervention (RtI) and is a tier 2 evidence based program.
+Primary Project is part of schools' Response to Intervention (RtI).